RandoRos/AddFilesApp/README.md

 #### Lambda

-Lambda function that will be triggered once S3 put event triggers will look like:
+Lambda function that will be triggered once S3 write event triggers, which is writing file logs into DynamoDB.

 ```javascript
 exports.handler = async (event) => {